Côte d'Ivoire entry requirements for Algeria passport holders

 May be checked

-Algerian passport holders need a visa to enter Côte d'Ivoire.
-Apply online before you travel.
-This rule applies from 2026.
+Algerian passport holders need an e-visa to enter Côte d'Ivoire.
+Apply online before you travel — this has been the rule since 2026.
+The process is straightforward, but you must complete it before you fly.

 Entry requirements